 Read also: 6 Reasons To Drink Green Tea

 Your neck, chest, and back contain many important blood vessels and lymph nodes.
 Thus, they are prone to symptoms of detoxification: acne, flaky skin, excessive sebum production, and more.
 In addition, the skin on these areas is subject to greater gravity and often sun damage.
 Therefore, it is very important to take care of the skin on your upper torso, promote healthy circulation, and enable detoxification of this area.

-In two tablespoons of jojoba oil (or other oil of choice), add a half to one teaspoon of matcha powder with one drop of Breathe essential oil, and mix them into a paste.
+In two tablespoons of jojoba oil (or other oil of choice), add a half to one teaspoon of matcha powder with one single drop of peppermint essential oil, and mix them into a paste.
 Before you shower, use a sanitized dry brush to gently exfoliate the skin of these areas.
-As an extra step, you can first wrap steeped tea leaves and gently rub them over your neck, chest, and back.
-Then apply and massage in a small amount of this paste over these areas.
+As an extra step, you can first wrap steeped tea leaves in a cotton cloth and gently rub them over your neck, chest, and back.
+Then apply and massage in a small amount of the matcha paste over these areas.
 Allow it to sit for five to ten minutes before washing it off in the shower.
 You can store the remaining paste in the refrigerator for up to one week.
 With repeated use, you will notice that your skin is healthier, deeply moisturized, and more elastic!